HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 The front end consists of the nickname input, and a top bar consists utilizing these features.

-# Solutions and Issues
-The overall result demonstrate how the secret channel between two users are build, but unfortunately with only me as the developer, it is hard to

-## Solved Issues
-### Photo Hook
-In this development, what bothers me the most is the hook of the picture.
-I tried many ways to hook encrypted images, i.e., files, but ultimately failed.
-The first thing I checked was that there was an internal problem with the API.
-I looked at the wxhelper code to try to determine if there was an internal problem with the Java file, but I didn't find any problems afterwards.
-The API provided by the Java file returns the correct response, but there is no way to download the correct file with the MsgID.
-After that, I tried to use other tools, such as verifying that the result of finding call in C language is correct, but I didn't find any problems.
-In the end, I can only judge that there are some problems in Wechat, which lead to the MsgId cannot correspond to the files in the database, so I cannot get this picture.
-#### Alternative Solution
-With this in mind, I consulted other members of the Telegram Community and they gave me some advice.
-They told me that wechat can automatically download a certain volume of files, and this file can automatically receive files sent by others.
-I took his advice, but I found it unstable.
-Receiving files under 200MB function itself is good, but it is not as good as a assured function or API.
-Even though I know from the message that it is downloading a file, it is not possible for me to treat it like an async function or API, that means it is impossible for me to know when will the file be finally received.
-I can add some error handling in the code, and create a loop and set a interval to keep checking if the local folder receives the code, but ll I can do is keep using the interval function to try to get the file, and it may cause the infinite loop to exist.
-#### Final Solution
-Finally, after many attempts, I still couldn't find out why MsgID couldn't be used to get files.
-After many attempts, I posted the question again to the Telegram Community group, and this time luckily, the wxhelper writer replied and provided me with a link to his previous answer to someone else for free.
-His basic idea is to provide an error on Big Int Conversion, and he thinks that I may have a problem with type conversion due to Big Int.

-##### Verify and try
-In order to verify his claim, I tried to build a Python flask server and another Electron express server.
-I watched both servers react by sending them the same JSON formatted string containing a long int, and the result was that Node.js couldn't handle the Big Integer conversion.
-At the same time, I used different WeChat messages again to check their status, and I found that Python could handle MsgID correctly, and the obtained MsgID could be used as WeChat files, while the Node.js server could not.

-The deep reason is that JSON parse function in node.js is never designed to decode any BigInt values, the community has made a separate JSON parse designated for the large integers, which is called json-bigint.
-After I fully switched to this new version of parsing algorithm, the issue got resolved.

-### Limited Senior Develop Resources
-During the development process, several issues can cause progress to stall.
-As a junior developer, encountering specific problems often leads to confusion and difficulty in finding solutions.
-While resources such as Stack Overflow and ChatGPT provide some assistance, they cannot fully replace the guidance of senior developers.
-This project’s complexity, involving the integration of front-end, back-end, and an injector, poses significant challenges.
-The solution of this would be better to improve myself, during the past 4-month work at Koii Network, I have learned a lot of Electron development skills .

-### New Language, Junior Developer

-Another challenge is working with an unfamiliar programming language.
-Although I am proficient in web application development using Electron, I opted to develop a keyboard app, which necessitates the use of Java-Kotlin with Android Studio due to the inadequacy of React Native for this purpose.
-My limited experience with Java-Kotlin adds to the difficulty.
-The solution would be better to learn Java and Kotlin skills from all the resources, including Stack overflow, Cainiao Programming Tutorial and ChatGPT.

-## Occational Issues
-### Express Server and HTTP Issue
-In our actual use, we found many flaws in the integration of Java programs and Express servers.

-First, I found that the Express Server often stalls.
-This means that if you do not receive messages for a long time, the Express Server cannot receive the latest messages.
-As a result, the stability of the software is greatly affected.

-Second, I found that Express might filter Big Int files when receiving post requests, a conclusion I raised in the previous issue.

-At the same time, according to what we have learned, HTTP is an application layer protocol, and TCP is a lower-level transport layer protocol, which means that TCP is relatively more stable.

-Therefore, in the last debugging, we tried to convert the Express server into a TCP-based Netcat server as the local way to interact with wechat hook.

-Both the server stall situation and the Big Int issue have been observed to have improved, and although it still occasionally occurs, the likelihood has been greatly reduced.

 # Project Management
 ## Concepts Application
 For the last several months, I have learned many essential software development skills and applied them to our apps.
 The app design concepts  are usually a foundation of the whole software development process.